scrapy/scrapy/docs/topics/signals.rst

     Sent by the HTTP 1.1 and S3 download handlers when a group of bytes is received for a specific request.
 This signal might be fired multiple times for the same request, with partial data each time.
+For instance, a possible scenario for a 25 kb response would be two signals fired with 10 kb of data, and a final one with 5 kb of data.

     This signal does not support returning deferreds from its handlers.